nabeelscicom/DistilCodec_nabeel/README.md

 Upon launching the system, the interface displays the following components: Model1 represents the original audio, while Model2 corresponds to the audio reconstructed by DistilCodec.
 ![DistilCodec的MOS评估工具](./data/distilcodec_mos.png)

+If you want to perform a benchmark evaluation on LibriSpeech-test, you can follow these steps:
+- *Eval Config*: Modify the values of parameters in [Eval Cofig](./scripts/examples/evaluation/train_config.json), such as filelist_path, save_dir.
+- *Eval Shell*: Modify the values of parameters in [Eval Shell](./scripts/examples/evaluation/libri_test_clean_eval.sh).
+- *Execute Shell*: Run the eval shell.

 ## Installation of DistilCodec
 -*Step1*: Create conda environment for DistilCodec.